 Last night, I sat down to write a short proposal for a freelance project I’m working on.
 I didn’t expect it to take long—it’s not a big project—but it turns out I was having one of those days.

-I knew I was overcomplicating things, but I just couldn’t seem to find the path to simple.
+I knew I was overcomplicating things, but despite my minimalist lifestyle, I just couldn’t seem to find the path to simple.

 I could feel myself approaching breaking point, so I closed my eyes, took a deep breath—and then a thought popped into my head: